OreCast/Architecture/ProofOfConcept.md

         echo $! > logs/$srv.pid
 done
 ```
-As you can see it will create logs area and start each service independently.
+The script above creates logs area and starts each service independently.
 In log area you'll have correspoding log and pid files for your inspection.

-Once all services have started you may perform individual tests:
+Once all services have started we may perform individual tests:
 - test MetaData service:
 ```
 curl -s http://localhost:9092/meta | jq